neurocult/agency/README.md

-# Agency: The Go Way to AI Pipelines
+# Agency: The Go Way to AI

 Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.